Rooftoptek/Rooftop-SDK-Android/docs/18 - performance.md

 });
 ```

 You could have ran a query on the Review class on the client, returned only the stars field data and computed the result on the client.
 As the number of reviews for a movie increases you can see that the data being returned to the device using this methodology also increases.
-Implementing the functionality through a Cloud Function returns the one result if successful.
+Implementing the functionality through a RAPID returns the one result if successful.

 As you look at optimizing your queries, you'll find that you may have to change the queries - sometimes even after you've shipped your app to the App Store or Google Play.
-The ability to change your queries without a client update is possible if you use [Cloud Functions](/docs/cloudcode/guide#cloud-code-cloud-functions).
-Even if you have to redesign your schema, you could make all the changes in your Cloud Functions while keeping the client interface the same to avoid an app update.
-Take the average stars Cloud Function example from before, calling it from a client SDK would look like this:
+The ability to change your queries without a client update is possible if you use [RAPID](/docs/cloudcode/guide#cloud-code-cloud-functions).
+Even if you have to redesign your schema, you could make all the changes in your RAPID while keeping the client interface the same to avoid an app update.
+Take the average stars RAPID example from before, calling it from a client SDK would look like this:

 ```javascript
 Rooftop.Cloud.run("averageStars", { "movie": "The Matrix" }).then(function(ratings) {